Umarsatti1/Task-1-VPC-Infrastructure/README.md

 ---

 ### **Task 1.13 – Connectivity Tests**
-- Verified connectivity between:
-  - Public ↔ Private EC2 instances
-  - Both instances → Internet (`ping google.com`)
-- Used **MobaXterm SSH Client** for secure connection (`chmod 400 umarsatti.pem`)
+- Verify connectivity between public and private EC2 instances by pinging each other using their private IP addresses.
+- Verify internet connectivity from both instances by pinging a public domain such as google.com (ping google.com).
+- Use SSH Client to securely connect to EC2 instances after setting proper key permissions (chmod 400 <keypair.pem>).
-- CloudWatch logs confirm successful ICMP communication.
+- Confirm successful ICMP communication and internet access through CloudWatch log entries.

 ---